padoleshital/padoleshital.github.io/README.md

 # 👋 Hello, I'm Shital Padole
 I'm a passionate Full-Stack Developer skilled in Angular, ASP.NET Core, and React.
 I love building responsive web applications and solving real-world problems with clean and scalable code.
 Currently seeking opportunities to grow as a developer and contribute to impactful projects.

-## 🧑‍💻 About Me
-I'm a full-stack developer skilled in .NET Core, Angular, and React.

 ## 🌐 Live Portfolio
 [Click here to visit my portfolio](https://padoleshital.github.io/)